 “Babe,” Rashad looked at me with so much damn compassion that I almost burst into tears.
 “Just spit it out.”

 Yes, said the voice in my head.
-“Maybe,” I shrugged and said aloud.
+“Maybe, just maybe, I have a sperm allergy.”
+I shrugged and said aloud.

 My stomach was knotting, but somewhere inside I found a modicum of courage.
 I squared up.

 “Look,” I said.
 “There hasn’t been any other explanation that has made as much sense as this one.
-It’s really rare, from what I’ve gathered, but I think this is what we’re dealing with.
-I could have a semen allergy.
+Having an allergic reaction to sperm is really rare, from what I’ve gathered, but I think this is what we’re dealing with.
+I could have a sperm allergy.
 This has never happened to me before, and it didn’t start until I met you.”

 He sighed.
 I looked down.
 I didn’t need eyes to see that Fate was donning its black hood and stepping up to the block.